RundesBalli/escpos-php-driver/README.md

 ?>
 ```

-You need to know the IP-address of your printer and print via `netcat`:
+You need to know the IP-address of your printer and print via `netcat`: <br>
 $ `php print.php | nc ip.of.your.printer 9100 -w 1`

 ## Functions: